-The Fund Administrator shall review the actual asset allocation quarterly and make changes as needed to bring the allocation within the Tactical Ranges.
-When sector percentages at the time of the review either exceed the maximum percentage or are less than the minimum percentage of the Tactical Ranges, the Fund Administrator will rebalance the portfolio.
-During the quarter, the Fund Administrator will utilize money coming into or out of the fund to partially rebalance the portfolio towards the Tactical Ranges or to hold for shareholder cash flow considerations.
+The Investment Advisor shall review the actual asset allocation no less than quarterly and make changes as needed to bring the allocation within the Tactical Ranges.
+When sector percentages at the time of the review either exceed the maximum percentage or are less than the minimum percentage of the Tactical Ranges, the Investment Advisor shall rebalance the portfolio.
+During the quarter, the Investment Advisor shall utilize money coming into or out of the fund to partially rebalance the portfolio towards the Tactical Ranges or to hold for shareholder cash flow considerations.
 In managing the Fund’s cash flows, deviations up to 2% of the Fund’s assets from the Tactical Target may be approved by the Vice Chair of the Board of Managers but must be ratified by the voting members of the Board at its next meeting.

 6. Benchmarks and Performance Evaluation

 Benchmarks are meant to be reflective of how a reasonable, prudent investor would build a long term portfolio.
-Benchmarks should not change very often, and when changed should reflect structural changes in either the market place or the objective of achieving different strategies or portfolios.
+Benchmarks should change infrequently, and when changed should reflect structural changes in either the market place or the Board’s adoption of different strategies or portfolios.

-Benchmarks established for the Trust Fund.
-Benchmarks shall be readily and publicly available.
+Benchmarks established for the Trust Fund shall be readily and publicly available.
 Benchmarks may not be changed without approval of the Board of Managers.
-The minutes will record the benchmark for each manger.
+The minutes will record the benchmarks adopted.
 The ranges and benchmarks for the Trust Fund are as follows:

-The Fund Administrator shall report Fund composition and performance of the Balanced Fund’s portfolio to the Board of Managers on a quarterly basis.
-The Fund Administrator shall report performance calculated as time-weighted returns for the most recent calendar quarter, year-to-date, last 12, 36, 60 and 120 months.
+The Investment Advisor shall report Fund composition, performance and ranking of the Balanced Fund’s portfolio to the Board of Managers on a calendar quarterly basis.
+The Investment Advisor shall report performance calculated as time-weighted returns for the most recent calendar quarter, year-to-date, last 12, 36, 60 and 120 months.
 To the extent feasible, the Investment Advisor shall also report the performance of each major asset and sub-asset class.